deepakkasera/TicTacToe-Bot-Playing-Strategy/README.md

 You are building Tic Tac Toe game.
 As a part of this game implementation, you need to implement bot playing algorithm.

-Implement Bot playinh algorithm in which Bot can place the symbol at first available while iterating the board.
+Implement Bot playing algorithm in which Bot can place the symbol at the first available while iterating the board from left to right.

 ## Instructions